 Dynamic verbs describe a physical action, like to run, to read, to call.
 Stative verbs (also called state, non-continuous) describe an abstract action like to believe, to want, to seem etc. We need stative verbs to express our attitude, opinion, feelings, senses, ownership and so on.

-Table of the basic stative verbs
+List of stative verbs